I wandered lonely as a cloud.

 Remus recognised the young, feminine voice.
 He said, "I'm watching the clouds, Jane."

 He heard the creak of aging wood.
-Out of the corner of his eye, he saw a flash of brown hair and black cape as she sat down next to him, smelling of peat smoke.
+Out of the corner of his eye, he saw a flash of brown hair and black cloak as she sat down next to him, smelling of peat smoke.

 "I like the fluffy ones," Jane said, "The kind that make shapes."